dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - Screenshot of your MAC address (optional if already uploaded)
 - One-sentence summary:
   **“Why must every NIC — physical or virtual — have a globally unique MAC address?”**
+Every NIC, physical or virtual, must have a globally unique MAC address so that Ethernet switches and devices can deliver frames accurately without address collisions on any LAN segment.

 # 2. Understanding Logical Addressing (IPv4 and IPv6)